RESEARCH STARTER

 The greatest potential for water conservation in residential settings is in bathrooms, where more than 45 percent of American home water use occurred in 2020.
 Traditional toilets, primarily manufactured and installed before the 2010s, used 19 to 26 liters (5 to 7 gallons) per flush.
 Though these toilets began to slowly be phased out of US manufacturing in the late 2020s, many of these inefficient toilets were still in use.
 However, low-flow toilets using 13 or fewer liters (3.5 gallons) per flush—and ultra-low-flush models using as little as 6.1 liters (1.6 gallons)—began increasingly being installed in new homes and as replacements for traditional toilets in older homes in the late 2010s.
 Baths and showers also use large amounts of water, and low-flow showerheads can contribute to water conservation efforts.

 A great deal of water is also wasted in kitchens.
-Water can be conserved at kitchen sinks through simple means such as collecting food scraps for compost piles rather than putting them through garbage disposals.
+Water can be conserved at kitchen sinks through simple means, such as collecting food scraps for compost piles rather than putting them in garbage disposals.
 Low-flow sink faucets are also available.
 Running automatic dishwashers only for full loads is another water conservation technique; the same is true for clothes washers.
-Older models of both types of washers can be replaced with newer, more water-efficient models, which saved households more than eight thousand gallons each year in 2022.
+Older models of both types of washers can be replaced with newer, more water-efficient models, which can save households 8,000 to 11,000 gallons each year.

 Another potential source of water conservation in residential areas is found outside the homes, in plant and lawn watering.
 Methods of saving water include decreasing lawn sizes, landscaping with plants that require low amounts of water (known as xeriscaping), mulching to reduce moisture evaporation from the soil, minimizing the frequency of watering, and using drip systems instead of sprinklers.